darius/toot/README.md

 Install it first by cloning its repo, `cd`ing into it, and running `python setup.py install`.

-Incidentally, this technique should work nicely to speed up Parson too.
+Incidentally, compiling-by-staging should work nicely to speed up Parson too.
 It's still an interpreter because I'm not done tinkering with the language design, but I [sketched out a staged version](https://github.com/darius/parson/blob/master/pegvm.py) and